 Household Pharmaceutical & Infecious Waste Disposal

-Only pill medications are acceptable for disposal which includes Doctor prescribed and over-the-counter medicines, vitamins, herbal supplements, and pet medications.
+Only Pill Medications are acceptable for disposal at MFSC or Albuquerque Police Department Area Commands – including Doctor prescribed and over-the-counter medicines, vitamins, herbal supplements, and pet medications.
 Remove all medications from their original containers including pills in foil and place them in a sealable bag for disposal.

 - Chemo or Medical Waste